 Is it the best nutritional choice?
 Decidedly not, but it has a little snowman painted on it, and everyone can appreciate a festive wintertime treat.

 I got lucky: I did not have to choose which homeless person would receive my donut.
 Only two were present, and they were both asleep under the same blanket.
 I teetered over to them and nestled the donut, in its paper bag, on top of the blanket between the two of them.
-Then I kept walking, feeling a little more optimistic about the world than I had for the rest of the weekend.
+Then I kept walking.

 Yeah, distributing a donut isn’t exactly heroic.
 But I think the conclusion I’m reaching is that acts of kindness shouldn’t be construed as heroism: they should be an everyday thing we do, like taking out the garbage or washing our hands or holding the door open for someone.
 And though our small acts don’t look like much by themselves, they have two advantages: